 Money’s a thing of earth, philology’s a thing of God!

-With these lines Sapir contrasted between the American capitalistic tendency to pursue material wealth and the study of philology and linguistics.
-He would later expand upon this critique in an essay published in the American Mercury in 1924 titled “The Grammarian and his Language”, where he uses the study of philology to offer a veiled critique of both American utilitarianism and secularism.
+With these lines Sapir draws a contrast between the American capitalistic tendency to pursue material wealth and the study of philology and linguistics.
+He later expanded upon this critique in an essay published in the American Mercury in 1924, “The Grammarian and his Language,” where he describes the study of philology, through this means offering a veiled critique of both American utilitarianism and secularism.

-In this essay, Sapir highlights an American spirit which is utilitarian and rationalistic “to the marrow of its bone” (Sapir.
-1924: 149).
-By contrast, he observes, the study of grammar – and by extension philology – offers a non-utilitarian solution to the “riddles of the universe” (Ibid.
-153-54) in that it opens up vistas of relativistic human experience that might otherwise be missed.
-For Sapir, philology and linguistics were unique fields of study because they each had the capacity to encompass the full experiences of the Other.
+In this essay, Sapir highlights an American spirit of utilitarianism and rationalism “to the marrow of its bone” (Sapir 1924: 149).
+By contrast, he observes, the study of grammar and philology offers a non-utilitarian solution to the “riddles of the universe” (ibid.
+153-54), in that it opens up vistas of human experience that might otherwise not be encountered.
+For Sapir, philology and linguistics were unique fields of study because each had the capacity to encompass the complete experience of the Other.

-It is through the full inner experiences of the “learned Jew”, that Sapir critiques an anthropology that is nearly illiterate of the rich textual and linguistic traditions of its interlocutors (Seeman.
-2013, Boyarin.
-1991: 13).
-The poem concludes with the following,
+Through a narration of the full inner experiences of the “learned Jew,” Sapir critiques an anthropology that is nearly illiterate of the rich textual and linguistic tradition of its interlocutors (Seeman 2013, Boyarin 1991: 13).
+The poem concludes with the following lines:

 The Talmud was his dreamland refuge from the world.